 How Do Inventory Loans Work?

-Your loan is secured by the inventory you’re purchasing.
-That means that if you are unable to pay off the loan, the lender has the ability to seize the inventory to cover your debt.
-You’ll repay your loan like you would any other, with monthly payments of up to a year that include fees, interest, and principal.
+The inventory serves as collateral, which means your loan is secured by the inventory you’re purchasing.
+So if you are unable to pay off the loan, the lender has the ability to seize the inventory to cover your debt.
+You’ll repay your loan like you would any other, with monthly payments of up to a year that include fees, interest, and principal defined by your repayment terms.
+Inventory loan rates may be higher than interest rates for other types of financing like traditional bank loans.
+But the loan application process is usually easier and funding is faster.

 Pros and Cons of Inventory Financing